denten-books/plain-text/plain-text-main.md

 # Introduction
 ## Pitch: Why?
 What?
 What's at stake?
 Who cares?
 Plain text is a file format and a frame of mind.
 A fundamental concept in the development of computing, plain text stands in opposition to closed platforms, rarefied knowledge, and black-box devices.
 Instead, it offers a vision of data that is human-readable by design: portable, concise, and universal.
-This book contains an argument for plain text, seeking to empower a community of students, scholars, authors, publishers, librarians, citizens, and activists by re-evaluating the ideas, tools and practices that shape our daily encounters with computation.
+This book contains an argument for plain text, seeking to empower a community of students, scholars, authors, publishers, librarians, citizens, and activists by re-evaluating the ideas, tools and practices that shape our daily encounter with computation.

 The argument starts with foundational principles of media studies and information science.
 I ask: where does data end and meta-data begin?
 What contains more information a block of wood or a novel?
 What is the difference between form and formatting?
 What does it mean to "have read a book" or to "know something"?
 To what extent is media the message?
 The formulation of these broadly philosophic concerns influence the political discussion in the second half of the book.
 Thinking together about the nature of networking, code, and cryptography will allow us to approach issues of control and governance, access and cooperation, consensus and dissent, privacy, security, and surveillance.